-Points from the Academic Unit Review, and Responses
+Points from the Academic Unit Review, Responses to AUR, Five-year follow-up

 First Nations University of Canada

 Page 5 of the Review - "Consider cross-appointment of FNUC faculty to increase graduate student opportunities, help constrain teaching duties (currently seem excessive for), and help tap into the Environmental Biology program (which was not described by the department).
 This would be in line with the recent MOU that has encouraged stronger linkages between the Federated Colleges and the University of Regina (e.g., for graduate student supervision)."